How Does Your Credit Score Affect Your Car Insurance?

 Car insurance companies use credit scores as a factor in determining premiums because they believe that there is a correlation between a person's credit score and their likelihood of filing a claim.
 Traditional car insurance companies believe that if you have a bad credit score, you’re more likely to file a claim while having a policy (which makes no sense if you think about it).

-Credit scores do not always accurately predict a driver’s risk as a policyholder.
+Credit scores don't always accurately predict a driver’s risk as a policyholder.
 For example, a person with a low credit score may be a responsible driver with a clean driving record, while a person with a high credit score may have multiple accidents or traffic violations.

 The use of credit scores disproportionately affects people on the lower ends of our economy, who are more likely to have lower credit scores due to systemic biases and financial hardships.
 Mike Kreidler, a six-term insurance commissioner in Washington state, has been a vocal critic of the use of credit scores in insurance pricing, calling it "unfair and has a disproportionate economic impact on low-income individuals and communities of color".